Abdulrahman-Ayman-Farid/Sentiment-Analysis-Project/README.md

 3. Make your changes and ensure all tests pass.
 4. Push your changes to your fork and submit a pull request.

+## License
+if you are willing to use the module for free i absolutely have no problem , just don't forget to mention me when using it ^.^